eres-lnu/evidence-core/README.md

 # evidence-core

-An open-source library that implemments Dempster-Shafoer theory functions and combination rules.
+An open-source library that implemments Dempster-Shafer theory functions and combination rules.
 The combination rules implemented are:
  - Yager's combination rule